Giants hire Gabe Kapler as manager to replace Bruce Bochy

 SAN FRANCISCO (AP) — Gabe Kapler has been hired as manager of the San Francisco Giants, a month after being fired from the same job by the Philadelphia Phillies.

-Kapler replaces Bruce Bochy, who retired at the end of the season following 13 years and three championships with San Francisco.
+Kapler received a three-year contract to replace Bruce Bochy, who retired at the end of the season following 13 years and three championships with San Francisco.

-The Giants made the announcement late Tuesday and planned a formal introduction to follow.
+The Giants made the announcement late Tuesday and planned a formal introduction Wednesday afternoon at the ballpark.
 Kapler is the second big hire in a matter of days by Giants President of Baseball Operations Farhan Zaidi, who on Monday introduced new general manager Scott Harris, most recently an assistant GM for the Chicago Cubs.

 The 44-year-old Kapler was fired Oct.
-10 after going 161-163 over two seasons as manager of the Philadelphia Phillies.
+10 after going 161-163 over two seasons with the Phillies.
 With slugger Bryce Harper their blockbuster acquisition, the Phillies finished 81-81 this year for their first non-losing season since 2012.

-Zaidi and Kapler are now reunited from their time with the Los Angeles Dodgers, where Kapler served as director of player development.
+Zaidi and Kapler are now reunited from their time with the Los Angeles Dodgers, where Kapler served as director of player development and Zaidi the general manager.

 Last week, the Giants narrowed their managerial search to three finalists: Kapler, Astros bench coach Joe Espada and Rays bench coach Matt Quatraro.